 Global keyword in Python

-Global keyword is a keyword that allows a user to modify a variable outside of the current scope.
-It is used to create global variables from a non-global scope i.e inside a function.
+A global keyword is a keyword that allows a user to modify a variable outside of the current scope.
+It is used to create global variables in python from a non-global scope i.e inside a function.
 Global keyword is used inside a function only when we want to do assignments or when we want to change a variable.
 Global is not needed for printing and accessing.

 Rules of global keyword: